alirezasalemi7/grepseek/README.md

 @article{salemi2026grepseek,
   title  = {GrepSeek: Training Search Agents for Direct Corpus Interaction}, author = {Salemi, Alireza and Zeng, Chang and Nijasure, Atharva and
-            Chung, Jui-Hui and Rahimi, Negin and Diaz, Fernando and Zamani, Hamed}, year   = {2026}
+            Chung, Jui-Hui and Rahimi, Razieh and Diaz, Fernando and Zamani, Hamed}, year   = {2026}
 }
 ```